Archie-M96/aws-serverless-directory/README.md

   JSON-stringified `body`.

 ## What I'd Do Next
 This proves the least-privilege pattern, but I wouldn't call it production-ready.
-Next: Cognito user pools in front of the API, since a real healthcare directory can't sit on an open, unauthenticated endpoint even read-only; request validation models in API Gateway instead of trusting Lambda to catch bad input; and structured CloudWatch logging so every read is traceable to a specific request.
+Next:
+1. **Authentication:** Implement Amazon Cognito User Pools in front of the API, ensuring patient or administrative data isn't exposed on an open public endpoint.
+2. **Input Validation:** Enforce request validation models directly in API Gateway rather than relying solely on the Lambda function to catch malformed payloads.
+3. **Observability:** Introduce structured logging in CloudWatch so every read is traceable to a specific request ID and client IP.
+4. **Tighter IAM Scoping:** Replace the AWS-managed `DynamoDBReadOnlyAccess` policy with a custom inline policy scoped to only `GetItem` and `Query` on this specific table's ARN, removing read access to any other DynamoDB tables in the account.